Creating Your Family Vision – Your Key for Family Connection ⋆ Mama Says Namaste

 We talked about what words inspire us and make us think of our family.
 We rolled out the butcher paper and drew pictures with the words and the things we love, like nature, travel, creativity, the people in our family, etc.

 Make it fun.
 Talk with your partner about what is important to you in your family.
 Roll out the butcher paper and make a family picture of all that is important to you - no guidelines on what to do; simply ask your family to draw what they dream of for your family.
 See what develops, and what common themes you may find.
-You're creating a powerful time of family togetherness.
-Drawing, creating, and dreaming about the importance of family in your life.
+Maybe they write down key words, or a doodle or family crest.
+Maybe they start listing places that are significant for your family.

 Ours was simple.
 With small children, we wanted to keep it short and sweet - easy to remember for everyone.
+And now, after all these years, it still resonates beautifully in our home.

 Here is what we laid out:

-But Wait...There is More To The Story
+And Wait...There is More To The Story

 I hate to break it to you - but simply laying out your family vision is not going to magically create an in-sync family where everyone stays connected and aware.
 True family connection is more than that.